 Traditional courses are those where no online technology is used and content is delivered in writing or orally.
 Web-facilitated courses use web-based technology to facilitate what is essentially a face-to-face course and may use a course management system or web pages to post the syllabus and assignments.
-Blended courses combine online and face-to-face delivery with a substantial portion of the content delivered online, using online discussions, and few face-to-face meetings.
-Online courses are those where most or all of the content is delivered online and typically have no face-to-face meetings.
+Blended courses combine online and face-to-face delivery, with a substantial portion of the content delivered online via online discussions and few face-to-face meetings.
+Online courses are those where most or all content is delivered online and typically have no face-to-face meetings.